-Here are five suggestions to help you to keep learning going in a fun way over the summer holiday.
-They all assist in preventing the renowned ‘summer slide.’
-Get in touch for more ideas or to work alongside one of our brilliant tutors to support your child’s education.
+Here are five fun suggestions to help maintain learning through the summer holidays and to help prevent the renowned ‘summer slide.’
+For further ideas, or to work alongside one of our brilliant tutors to support your child’s education, do get in touch with us.

 Find a summer project